zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

     to update the title and icon for the playing music.
 It would never make sense to use the previous value.

+How do we actually cache this frozen list?

+We want initial startup to be fast, even faster than hitting the package catalog.
+So we need to remember all the toplevel commands, and the COM class they came from, and probably the PFN.
+Then we also need to know the static list of commands - I guess by Index/Title/Subtitle

 #### Disposing

 > [!IMPORTANT]